richen604/anecdotes/README.md

 Originally making this for the [fso2020](https://fullstackopen.com/en/) course, I've decided to maintain it and showcase it.

-It shows knowledge of user authentication, routing, unit testing, end to end testing, state management and production pipelines
+It shows knowledge of flux-architecture, managing state with reducers, redux devtools, asynchronous action creators, and production pipelines
 ## Local Development

 - `git fork` or `git clone` this repository and save it locally